-In that first year, I was able to show the entire class of students how to solve algebra problems without uttering a word in English and capture attention of teachers who admired my absolute respect for them.
+In that first year in an American school, I was able to show the entire class of students how to solve algebra problems without uttering a word in English and to capture attention of teachers who admired my absolute respect for them.
 I remember my PE teacher who had approached me and asked me if I was Jewish.
 My eyes were filled with tears.
 I felt so alone away from home that I didn’t even know how it should have felt in the first place.
 I remained silent many days and endured a bullying at the hands of all kinds of Americans while riding the yellow bus.
-I had vowed that should I ever have children, they would not ride yellow bus with these kinds of ugly-souled children.
+I had vowed that should I ever have children, they would not ride yellow bus with the undisciplined and ugly-souled children.

-I recall my graduation from middle school very well because it was a scorching hot day and the school put the entire graduating class and friends and family through that heat outside.
-Ridiculous I thought of American ways.
+I recall my graduation from middle school very well because it was a scorching hot day and the school put the entire graduating class with friends and family through that heat outside.
+‘Ridiculous’ I thought of American ways.
 I went to high school literally next door, took my education into my own hands in the middle of my freshman year and kept true to myself but always earned for a home.
 My family moved for the first time right before I went to my sophomore year in a newly built high school.
 I swear, our graduating class and those who were freshmen turned those freshly painted classrooms into trash within days.
-And just when I thought they were bad, I saw what real teenage vultures do during my junior year when the freshman appeared to be completely out of control.
+And just when I thought they were bad, I saw what real teenage vultures do during my junior year when the freshmen appeared to be completely out of control.
 I wanted to escape all of the craziness.
-I found solace in other immigrants after a I had denied to be a Jewish Club’s leader and its members moved away from the school while the few remaining were silenced into abyss due to anti-semitism.
+I found solace in other immigrants after a I had denied to be a Jewish Club’s leader and after its members moved away from the school, while the few remaining were silenced into abyss due to anti-semitism.

 At that point, I began to notice that my siblings felt the same way, like they were not home too.
 Eventually we battled ourselves out of the poverty and were fine, but I had no more fight in me.
 I wanted to leave California and never look back.
 I went to Israel.
 It was the best part of my life, but it also broke my heart as I realized that should I be an immigrant in Israel for the second time in my life, I would not be able to go through with it watching how people I love would have to put me through the same discrimination my family and I had received in Sacramento.
 Although, I felt at home in Israel, I also had realized that I am more American than any other label I was given in Israel.
 So I returned back with a lot of pain in my heart and with no vision where I was headed after Israel.
 The first couple of years were like battling with demonic forces.
 I was very sad, so sad I wanted to go home to a place in my heart soon I found to be my G-d.
-Circumstances caused me to move and to move again until I finally arrived in Los Angeles where I had pinpointed on the map back when my family were in our first house looking at the map of Sacramento.
+Circumstances caused me to move and to move again until I finally arrived in Los Angeles , a place that I had pinpointed on the map back when my family were in our first house looking at the map of Sacramento.
 I always said that I would not stay in Sacramento if we were to go there.
 Two years in Santa Monica flew by, and my heart aches for a home.

 Right now as I write this, my tears are flowing on my cheeks, and I am longing for a home.
-The only words of prayers I can utter through my tears and shaking body are “Baba, Baba!
+The only words of prayer I can utter through my tears and shaking body are “Baba, Baba!
 I’m all alone again.”
 Then, as if a guard got lifted up and I continued my prayer, “I don’t know if you can hear me through all of the chaos.
 I don’t know if my prayer can take precedence of that what is going on in the world right now.
-I don’t know if my prayer even weighs anything, but I long for you Baba.
+I don’t know if my prayer even weighs anything at all, but I long for you Baba.
 I want my home to be where you are, Baba.
 I don’t want to live my life alone; I want your blessing for a marriage with a man whom you see fit for me.
 Please send him my way and comfort me with a family I can call my home.”